-Integrated Annual Report 2020-21 Consolidated Financial Statements | 175

-Evaluation of key tax matters

-The Group operates in multiple jurisdictions and is subject to periodic challenges by local tax authorities on a range of tax matters during the normal course of business including transfer pricing and indirect tax matters.
+ney dodie matters The contraction and a cost of the key doubt matter ney dour matters Evaluation of key tax matters The Group has ongoing legal p The Group operates in multiple jurisdictions and is subject to periodic challenges by local tax authorities on a range of tax matters during the normal course of business including transfer pricing and indirect tax matters.
 These involve significant judgment by the Group to determine the possible outcome of the uncertain tax positions, consequently having an impact on related accounting and disclosures in the consolidated financial statements.

-Refer Note 5(e) and Note 20 to the

-consolidated financial statements

-- Understood, assessed and tested the design, implementation and operating effectiveness of key controls over taxes; - Obtained an understanding of key tax matters; - The audit team, along with our internal tax experts - read and analysed select key correspondences, external legal opinions/ consultations obtained by the Group for key tax matters; - evaluated and challenged key assumptions made by the Group in estimating the current and deferred tax balances; - assessed and challenged the Group's estimate of the possible outcome of the disputed cases by considering legal precedence and other judicial rulings; and - Assessed and tested the presentation and disclosures relating to taxes in the consolidated financial statements.

-Assessment of provision towards legal claim

-Refer to Note 5(f) to the consolidated financial statements - "Use of estimates and judgements - Provisions and contingent liabilities" and Note 20 to the consolidated financial statements - "Commitments and contingencies"

-obtained management assessment on the litigation along with the communications made to the Board of Directors and regulators;
+Refer Note 5(e) and Note 20 to the consolidated financial statements.
+Our audit procedures included the following: Understood, assessed and tested the design, implementation and operating effectiveness of key controls over taxes; Obtained an understanding of key tax matters; The audit team, along with our internal tax experts - read and analysed select key correspondences, external legal opinions/ consultations obtained by the Group for key tax matters; evaluated and challenged key assumptions made by the Group in estimating the current and deferred tax balances; assessed and challenged the Group's estimate of the possible outcome of the disputed cases by considering legal precedence and other judicial rulings; and Assessed and tested the presentation and disclosures relating to taxes in the consolidated financial statements. with Epic Systems Corporation as Epic), for alleged unauthorise to and download of Epic's co information and use thereof in development of the Company's MedMantra.
+The Company in th year has recorded a provision o ₹1,218 crore (US \$165 million legal claim in its 'Consolidated \$ Profit and Loss'.
+This has been an "exceptional item" in the Co Statement of Profit and Loss.
+Due to the complexity involv litigation, the Group applied ju measuring and recognizing pro the legal claim.
+This process in evaluation based on judicial pre and views shared by the lawyer and internal) of the Group and deliberations with the Group's : management.
+Accordingly, it has Assessment of provision towards legal clain management.
+Accordingly, it ha considered as a key audit matte Refer to Note 5(f) to the consolidated financial statements - "Use of estimates and judgements - Provisions and contingent liabilities" and Note 20 to the consolidated financial statements - "Commitments and contingencies" Our audit procedures included the following: obtained management assessment on the litigation along with the communications made to the Board of Directors and regulators;

-The Group has ongoing legal proceedings with Epic Systems Corporation (referred to as Epic), for alleged unauthorised access to and download of Epic's confidential information and use thereof in the development of the Company's product MedMantra.
-The Company in the current year has recorded a provision of ₹1,218 crore (US \$165 million) towards this legal claim in its 'Consolidated Statement of Profit and Loss'.
-This has been presented as an "exceptional item" in the Consolidated Statement of Profit and Loss.

-Due to the complexity involved in this

-Due to the complexity involved in this litigation, the Group applied judgement in measuring and recognizing provision towards the legal claim.
-This process involved an evaluation based on judicial precedents and views shared by the lawyers (external and internal) of the Group and detailed deliberations with the Group's senior management.
-Accordingly, it has been considered as a key audit matter.
+proceedings on (referred to ised access confidential in the 's product the current of on) towards this Statement of presented as Consolidated lved in this judgement in rovision towards nvolved an recedents ers (external d detailed s senior has been ter.

-- read and considered final orders by various courts on this matter; - read and considered all available submissions filed by both Epic and the Group to various courts till date; - considered legal views obtained by the Group from external law firms and the relevant judicial precedents considered by the Group in their assessment of provision towards this legal claim; - conducted detailed discussions with in-house legal head and Group's senior management, to understand their assessment on the most likely outcome of this litigation and to understand the basis considered for the provision towards this legal claim; and - assessed the adequacy of provision recorded and evaluated disclosures in the consolidated financial statements in relation to this legal claim.
+- read and considered final orders by various courts on this matter; - read and considered all available submissions filed by both Epic and the Group to various courts till date: - considered legal views obtained by the Group from external law firms and the relevant judicial precedents considered by the Group in their assessment of provision towards this legal claim; - conducted detailed discussions with in-house legal head and Group's senior management, to understand their assessment on the most likely outcome of this litigation and to understand the basis considered for the provision towards this legal claim: and - assessed the adequacy of provision recorded and evaluated disclosures in the consolidated financial statements in relation to this legal claim.